Beloin/PPDOneLeftGame-RMI/README.md

 # Solitaire Game

 This is an implementation of the game Solitaire, named as "One Left Game" in this application.
-Is used QT5 and Linux's sockets to achieve communication.
+Is used QT5 and RPC calls to achieve communication.

+To use RPC call, we needed the Packeage `rpclib` in https://github.com/rpclib/rpclib.

-The code is separated in 3 sections, the `Server` code, which consists of the socket base usage and the client connection phase, working as a proxy to all games commands.
+The code is separated in 3 sections, the `Server` code, which consists of the socket Vbase usage and the client connection phase, working as a proxy to all games commands.
 Then we have the `Client` consisting of the base socket usage and the `GameStateMachine` the one which controls the game flow, make the calls to the underlying implementation of sockets.
 Finally, we have